 Equipment I use

-I started just about 2 weeks since the moment the satellite was opened to public traffic.
+I started just about 2 weeks after opening of the satellite for public traffic.
 I had some equipment I used with AO40 satellite before: 80cm offset dish antenna with homebrew 5 turn helix feed.

 and 144 to 2400 MHz transvertor (home built around year 2000 from DB6NT kit), giving about 500 mW.